Friedmann's Universe Controlled by Gauss-Bonnet Modified Gravity: Modified Gravity via Gauss-Bonnet Topological Invariant

 \subsection{The Curious Presence of a Fierz Tensor $H_{\alpha\beta\mu}$ Representing a Spin-2}

 Let us show that such quantity $\tensor{H}{^\mu^\nu^\beta}$ defined by equation (\ref{eqn:tensorH}) may be associated to a spin-2 field.
-We start by remembering that there are two basic representations to deal with a spin-2 field that we call the Einstein and the Fierz representations (both were introduced by Fierz): \begin{itemize} \item Einstein representation: $\varphi_{\mu\nu},$ \item Fierz representation: $F_{\alpha\beta\mu}.$ \end{itemize} The tensor $\varphi_{\mu\nu}$ is symmetric and deals with 10 components.
+We start by remembering that there are two basic representations to deal with a spin-2 field that we call the Einstein and the Fierz representations (both were introduced by Fierz): \begin{itemize} \item Einstein representation: $\varphi_{\mu\nu},$ \item Fierz representation: $F_{\alpha\beta\mu}.$ \end{itemize} The tensor $\varphi_{\mu\nu}$ is symmetric and it has 10 independent components.
 The tensor $F_{\alpha\beta\mu}$ has the symmetries

 which states that this tensor has 24 independent components.
-The second property states that the dual has no trace, that is
+The second property states that the dual has no trace, that is,

-or, equivalently
+or, equivalently,

 which reduces this number to 20.
 The identity